Grabsky/Claims/README.md

 # Claims
 Create protected region and manage it using in-game GUI.
+Limited to 1 claim per user with no exceptions due to

 ## Building
 To build, run `mvn install` or `mvn clean install`.